KILTprotocol/docs/docs/participate/01_Staking/02_advanced_collator_section/04_monitoring.md

 4. Depending on the installation type either:
   - run `docker-compose up -d` to install only Node Exporter and prometheus or
   - run `docker-compose up --profile grafana -d` to install Node Exporter, prometheus and grafana or
-  - run `docker-compose --profile collator --profile grafana up -d` to install Node Exporter, prometheus, grafana **and** a collator node
+  - run `docker-compose --profile collator --profile grafana up -d` to install Node Exporter, prometheus, grafana **and** a Collator node

 5. Secure the endpoints:
     1. Install nginx with certbot ```sudo apt install nginx certbot python3-certbot-nginx```